The arithmetic Hodge index theorem for adelic line bundles II: Introduction

 \subsection{Arithmetic Hodge index theorem}

-In \cite{YZ}, we have proved an arithmetic Hodge index theorem for adelic line bundles over a projective variety over a number field.
-It extends the result of Faltings \cite{Fal}, Hriljac \cite{Hr} and Moriwaki \cite{Mo1}.
+In \cite{YZ1}, we have proved an arithmetic Hodge index theorem for adelic line bundles over a projective variety over a number field, which extends the previous results of Faltings \cite{Fal}, Hriljac \cite{Hr} and Moriwaki \cite{Mo2}.
 Here we describe the generalization to finitely generated fields.

-Our absolute base scheme for the integral models will be either $\Spec\ZZ$ or $\Spec k$ for a finite field $k$.
-We refer them as \emph{the arithmetic case} and \emph{the geometric case} respectively.
-By an \emph{open variety}, we mean an integral scheme which is flat and quasi-projective over $\ZZ$ in the arithmetic case, or a quasi-projective variety over $k$ in the geometric case.

-Let $\pi: \CU\to \CV$ be a projective and flat morphism of open varieties in either the arithmetic case or the geometric case.
-We construct a group $\wh \Pic (\CU)_\intb$ of {\em integrable metrized line bundles} on $\CU$ as follows.
-Define {\em the group of model metrized line bundles} by

-where the limit runs over all \emph{projective and flat models} $\CX\to \CB$ of $\CU\to \CV$.
-Namely, $\CX$ and $\CB$ are integral schemes, projective and flat over either $\BZ$ or $k$ and containing $\CU$ and $\CV$ as open subschemes, such that the morphism $\CX\to \CB$ extends $\CU\to \CV$.
-And $\wh \Pic (\CX)$ denotes the group of Hermitian line bundles in the arithmetic case or the usual Picard group in the geometry case.